AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

           scvdir = spiceypy.mxv(j2imat, scvdir)
           scvdir = spiceypy.vhat(scvdir)

-When you execute the script, \``scvel’’, it produces the following
+When you execute the script, "scvel", it produces the following
 output:

 ::